-However, there is a wide range of open-deck trailers available, and the options go far beyond — those provided by flatbed shipping trucking company.
+However, there is a wide range of open-deck trailers available, and the options go far beyond — those provided by a trucking company.

-Something to note: Not every open deck is considered a flatbed.
+Something to note: Not every open deck is considered in the category of flatbed trucks.

 This is significant because the many open deck variations available are specifically designed to support specific freight that is heavy cargo machinery transport which can vary in price.

 Open Deck Flatbed Trailers

 Alternative words that mean the same thing are frequent.
 While there may be minor differences between such types of models open deck trailers, each has its own set of advantages and disadvantages.

 Flatbeds with Straight Frames